alangiralt-dot/MongoDB-estructura/exercici_2/README.md

 ## Interface Optimization & Data Modeling Philosophy

 ### Single-Query Reads
 When a store manager views a specific product or model entry, our schema allows MongoDB to fetch the complete pair of glasses, its active measurements, lens metadata, and entire transaction purchase history in a single, lightning-fast database read operation.
-This architecture ensures high-performance retrieval without using costly aggregation `$lookup` stages or executing multiple round-trips to the server.
+This architecture ensures high-performance retrieval without executing multiple round-trips to the server.

 ### Flawless Array Embedding
 Embedding `sales_history` as an array of objects handles the 1-to-Many relationship (one specific model inventory stock can be sold multiple times across various invoices) naturally within a document database structure.
 Each historical purchase remains anchored to the core product record to which it belongs.

 ### Maintenance of Basic Entities
 Keeping `suppliers` as a separate and independent collection is correct because supplier data does not change based on individual product modifications.
 The relational link between a pair of glasses and its manufacturer is maintained cleanly via an efficient `supplier_id` reference.
-This is ideal because the business rule imposes a strict restriction where a brand is unique to exactly one supplier (enabling the optician to buy the glasses at an optimal price).
-Furthermore, maintaining a standalone collection ensures that if a supplier updates their contact details or tax information, the modification only needs to be made in a single document in one place, instantly reflecting across the entire database.
+Furthermore, maintaining a standalone collection ensures that if a supplier updates their contact details, the modification only needs to be made in a single document in one place, instantly reflecting across the entire database.
 By structuring the data this way, massive data duplication is completely avoided across the system.

 This architecture and its relational lookup mechanics are demonstrated by the following files inside this directory:
 1. **`alan_optics_ex2_diagram.png`**: The master abstract entity collection layout proving the independent existence of the supplier metadata alongside the product nested array paths.